NYCPlanning/ud-digital-practice/README.md

 ## Development Workflow

 Run a local development server: from the `site-src` directory, `npx gatsby develop`.
+If you'd like the site to be available on your LAN, add `-H 0.0.0.0` to the command.

 Deploy to GitHub pages: from the `site-src` directory, run `npm run deploy`.